-The shootings in Aurora, Colorado [wikipedia.org] at a midnight showing of the new Batman movie seem, at least from Singapore, to have failed to spark any significant new debate on gun control in the US.
-Here in Singapore, on the other hand, it is the first question any none-American asks me about the thing, something that seems to happen every time there is a shooting of any number of people in the US.
+The shootings in Aurora, Colorado [wikipedia.org] at a midnight showing of the new Batman movie seem, at least from Singapore, to have failed to spark any significant new debate on using ar 15 parts and accessories and gun control in the US.
+Here in Singapore, on the other hand, it is the first question any non-American asks me about the thing, something that seems to happen every time there is a shooting of any number of people in the US.
 The Second Amendment [wikipeida.org] is nearly impossible to explain to non-Americans.
 The issue, for me, is how do you balance the rights guaranteed in The Second Amendment with the need to protect people and the crazy advances in arms technology (Aside: remember the amendment says “the right of the people to keep and bear Arms” is guaranteed but guns are not the only “arms”.
 Can everyone own nuclear arms?
 Chemical?
 Biological?)

 To me, someone who is fully in the “no guns” mindset, but also believes in the art of compromise, this seems a very logical solution.
 I can’t imagine it would be meet with less than vitriolic derision from the hardcore gun enthusiasts and the NRA but I wouldn’t expect any less in the current religiously polarized political climate in the US.